AymaneHrouch/WhatsappBackupReader/README.md

 ![](whatsapplimittable.jpg)

+You can use it from [HERE](http://jspractice666.000webhostapp.com/)

-You can also check this [DEMO](https://cwmn.000webhostapp.com/WBR/)
+You can also check this [DEMONSTRATION VIDEO](https://www.youtube.com/watch?v=bcFvHOYVUHk) on Youtube.

 Hope you like it!